ggrewal99/Password-generator/README.md

 # Password Generator

-A simple password generator with options for length, character types, and the ability to copy generated passwords to the clipboard.
+A password generator with options for length, character types, and the ability to copy generated passwords to the clipboard.

 ## Table of Contents